merooney/dotfiles/README.md

 Dotfiles are symlinked into place used GNU stow.

 To perform symlinking, make sure that dotfiles git repo is located in $HOME.
+Alternatively, the "-t" flag can be used to specify the target directory into which the symlinks should be placed.

 "cd $HOME/dotfiles" then stow $PROGRAM_NAME where $PROGRAM_NAME is a directory within $HOME/dotfiles.